Successful Helicopter Lidar & Imagery Survey for the US Fish & Wildlife Service in the Tualatin National Wildlife Refuge, Portland, OR

-(Sun Prairie, WI)—February 11th, 2013—Continental Mapping Consultants, Inc. is pleased to announce the successful delivery of a helicopter acquired lidar and orthophoto mapping project to the US Fish & Wildlife Service for the Tualatin National Wildlife Refuge.
+(Sun Prairie, WI)—February 11th, 2013—Continental Mapping Consultants, LLC is pleased to announce the successful delivery of a helicopter acquired lidar and orthophoto mapping project to the US Fish & Wildlife Service for the Tualatin National Wildlife Refuge.
 The project was in support of ongoing inventory and monitoring activities, refuge management, landscape design, hydrogeomorphological assessments, and planned vegetation mapping efforts.

 The US Fish & Wildlife Service contracted with Continental Mapping to acquire aerial lidar and imagery of a 10 square mile area around the Wapato Lake Unit and to deliver various map products including a bare earth surface, a hydro-conditioned DEM, a vegetation canopy DEM, and orthophotos.

 Continental Mapping used co-mounted imagery and lidar sensors and a helicopter to acquire the data.
 As part of the processing, Continental Mapping completed hydro-enforcement, hydro-conditioning, and hydro-flattening, and developed a vegetation canopy height model by extracting first return data from the point cloud.
 All data was delivered with FGCD compliant metadata.

 “We greatly enjoyed working with Continental Mapping because they demonstrated a commitment to quality and schedule, and made adjustments when necessary,” said Dave Taylor, Sr. Land Surveyor with the Fish & Wildlife Service.
 “I believe the use of a helicopter in the acquisition of the high resolution LiDAR dataset required by our project was an important component of the overall success.
 The deliverables exceeded our expectations, and our plan is to use this data for modeling of designs that will enable more efficient flows of water to critical habitat areas.”